So often think that because we are busy, we are being productive. We may find that we are busy for the sake of being busy.

 Sometimes in our busy lives, we are so busy trying to “get things done.”
 We have this lengthy checklist of things we need to get done, and when they are finally completed, we feel we have accomplished something.

 But just getting things done in life does not mean that you are doing the activities that can help build your organization or company.
 Just checking things off a list without real impact or meaning does not help a company or organization grow.

 Busyness Can Strifle Creativity

-Perhaps one of the most significant drawbacks to busyness is that it can have the unintended consequence of stifling creativity within an organization.
+One of the most significant drawbacks to busyness is that it can have the unintended consequence of stifling creativity within an organization.
 People are so busy doing these unnecessary projects that they have no time for meaningful projects.

 In extreme cases, a person’s energy can be so zapped that they have no power to be creative at the end of the day.
-They cannot focus on those things that matter most as they are spending so much of their time on things that do not matter.
+They cannot focus on those things that matter most as they spend so much of their time on things that do not matter.
 Busyness cannot only stifle creativity but stifle the human spirit and ingenuity.

-Busyness Can Causes Us To React
+Busyness Can Cause Us To React

 When we are so busy and filled with activities that do not matter or make a difference, it will slow our ability to react to those things we need to respond to.
 Being in a chronic state of busyness can result in a reactionary state.